Team-Swamp/conventions/README.md

 ### **Functions**

-The Function name is written in UpperCamelCase.
+The Function name is written in PascalCasing.
 ```cs
 private void ExampleFunction()
 {